-- Base salary increases, taking into account comparator peer group data, and the NEO's individual performance and role within the company. - Performance measures, target goals, and award schedules for short-term incentive opportunities under our performance pay plan, with performance targets being set relative to the projected business cycle and business plan. - Long-term incentive awards made under the Halliburton Company Stock and Incentive Plan, including developing and providing specific recommendations to the Committee on the aggregate number and types of shares to be awarded annually, reviewing the rationale and guidelines for annual stock awards, and recommending changes to the grant types, when appropriate. - Discretionary retirement awards, which are calculated by an external actuary, under the Halliburton Company Supplemental Executive Retirement Plan.
+- · Base salary adjustments, taking into account comparator peer group data, and the NEO's individual performance and role within the company. - Performance measures, target goals, and award schedules for short-term incentive opportunities under our performance pay plan, with performance targets being set relative to the projected business cycle and business plan. - Long-term incentive awards made under the Stock and Incentive Plan, including developing and providing specific recommendations to the Committee on the aggregate number and types of shares to be awarded annually, reviewing the rationale and guidelines for annual stock awards, and recommending changes to the grant types, when appropriate. - Retirement awards, which are calculated by an external actuary, under the Halliburton Company Supplemental Executive Retirement Plan.